-Your home is your sanctuary, but it cannot be denied that there are certain house-related problems that will arise, which will then cause a disruption of your daily routine.
-When it comes to home-related problems, there are a few that can be as disruptive as plumbing problems.
+Your home is your sanctuary, but it cannot be denied that there are some house-related issues that will arise, which will then cause a disruption of your daily routine.
+When it comes to home-related problems, a few can be as disruptive as plumbing problems.

 This is the reason why most plumbing problems need immediate attention.
 Unless you have intimate knowledge in plumbing, it’s always better to call a plumber to fix the problems for you.
 If you do your own fixing without knowledge about plumbing, then chances are you will be causing more problems than solving one.

 However, it’s still better if you can identify common home plumbing problems and its causes.
 It’s also good to know the idea behind the fix, even if you don’t have to do the fixing yourself.
 So what are the common plumbing problems in Singapore?
 This article is going to cover that.

 For many, the sound of a dripping faucet is very annoying.
 However, the annoying sound is the least of your problems.
 The constant dripping of a faucet may cause water to pool, and the pooled water may cause water damage.
 The biggest problem of a dripping faucet is wasted water.
 Not only your water bill will rise, but you will also be wasting fresh water, a precious limited resource.

 There are many reasons for a dripping faucet.
 However, the most common one is due to the washer.

 Water pressure moves through your pipe, and out it goes to your faucet.
 When the faucet is off, the washer prevents the water from leaking through your pipes or faucet.
 The washer may be in the form of silicone or rubber.